Diffusion-based Iterative Counterfactual Explanations for Fetal Ultrasound Image Quality Assessment: Experiments and Results

 \subsubsection{Data and base implementation.}

-We work with two datasets extracted from a national fetal ultrasound screening database (ANONYMIZED).
-The $\mathbf{GROWTH}$ dataset, which is used to train both the unconditional diffusion model and a segmentation model used in the guiding standard plane classifier $f$, consists of 4363 (2842/1521 for train/test) fetal ultrasound images from growth scans including head, abdomen, femur, and cervix images.
-The $\mathbf{HEAD}$ dataset is used to train and test the full guiding classifier $f$, and consists of fetal \emph{head} ultrasound images which include 240 high-quality standard planes (SP) and 1339 low-quality non-standard planes (NSP).

-As the guiding \textbf{standard plane classifier} $f$ we choose a robust and interpretable architecture that combines a DTU-Net~\cite{lin2023dtu} segmentation model $s$ with a SonoNet-16~\cite{baumgartner2017sononet} classifier $l$ following~\cite{pegios2023leveraging}.
+We use two datasets extracted from a national fetal ultrasound screening database (ANONYMIZED). \texttt{GROWTH}, used to train the unconditional diffusion model and a segmentation model used in the guiding standard plane classifier $f$, consists of 4363 (2842/1521 for train/test) fetal ultrasound images from growth scans, including head, abdomen, femur, and cervix images. \texttt{HEAD} is used to train and test the full guiding classifier $f$, and consists of fetal \emph{head} ultrasound images which include 240 high-quality standard planes (SP) and 1339 low-quality non-standard planes (NSP).
+As the guiding \emph{standard plane classifier} $f$ we choose a robust and interpretable architecture that combines a DTU-Net~\cite{lin2023dtu} segmentation model $s$ with a SonoNet-16~\cite{baumgartner2017sononet} classifier $l$ following~\cite{pegios2023leveraging}.
 Robustness is important to ensure high-quality counterfactuals, and interpretability makes the counterfactuals easier to monitor both for technical developers and clinicians at different levels of experience.
-The segmentation model $s$ is developed on $\mathbf{GROWTH}$.
-Thus, we train and evaluate the classifier's predictor $l$ sequentially keeping the weights of $g$ fixed on a split of 121/26/93 SP and 712/204/423 NSP images for train/validation/test with non-overlapping patients resulting in $78\%$ balanced test accuracy.

-An \textbf{unconditional DDPM}~\cite{ho2020denoising} is also trained on $\mathbf{GROWTH}$ using 1000 diffusion steps, following model architecture described in ~\cite{jeanneret2022diffusion}, training for 300K iterations with batch size 16, learning rate $10^{-4}$, weight decay of 0.05, and no dropout.
-For all models, images are resized to $224 \times 288$, embedded text and calipers are removed~\cite{mikolaj2023removing} and pixel intensity is normalized to $[-1,1]$.
+The segmentation model $s$ is developed on \texttt{GROWTH}.
+Thus, we train and evaluate the classifier's predictor $l$ sequentially, keeping the weights of $g$ fixed on a split of 121/26/93 SP and 712/204/423 NSP images for train/validation/test with non-overlapping patients, resulting in $78\%$ balanced test accuracy.
+An unconditional \emph{DDPM}~\cite{ho2020denoising} is also trained on \texttt{GROWTH} using 1000 diffusion steps, following the architecture of ~\cite{jeanneret2022diffusion}, training for 300K iterations with batch size 16, learning rate $10^{-4}$, weight decay of 0.05, and no dropout.
+For all models, images are resized to $224 \times 288$, embedded text and calipers are removed~\cite{mikolaj2023removing}, and pixel intensity is normalized to $[-1,1]$.
+To generate \emph{counterfactual visual explanations}, we empirically set $L=5$, $\tau = 120$ of 400 re-spaced time steps, $\lambda_{p}=30$ and search for $\lambda_{c} \in \{40,60,80\}$.
+The perceptual loss uses a ResNet-50 trained on RadImageNet~\cite{mei2022radimagenet}.